How to Apply for Financial Aid

 2. File the FAFSA.
 File the FAFSA even if you think you are ineligible for need-based aid.
-Visit www.fafsa.ed.gov to file the FAFSA.
-File the FAFSA as soon as possible on or after the October 1 start date to maximize the amount of aid for which you are eligible.
-Students who file the FAFSA later may miss some state and college deadlines, especially in states that award state grants on a first-come, first-served basis.
+Visit www.fafsa.ed.gov to file the FAFSA as soon as possible on or after the October 1 start date to maximize the amount of aid for which you are eligible.
+Students who file the FAFSA later may miss some state and college deadlines, especially in states that award grants on a first-come, first-serve basis.
 Use the IRS Data Retrieval Tool within the FAFSA to transfer income and tax information from your federal income tax return to the FAFSA.
 This will simplify the FAFSA and reduce your chances of being selected for verification.
 Print a copy of the confirmation page, which will include your EFC.
 You should receive your Student Aid Report (SAR) within a few weeks of filing the FAFSA online, if you provided your email address.

 3. File the PROFILE, if necessary.
 If your college requires the CSS/Financial Aid PROFILE form, file it at css.collegeboard.org.

 4. Complete Verification.
 If your FAFSA is selected for verification, complete the verification process as quickly as possible.
 Colleges are not allowed to disburse financial aid funds until verification is complete.